Redis

 Pipeline Commands

-When you need to send a lot of commands to the server in one operation, it is recommended to use pipeline commands.
-The pipeline method takes a closure of the Redis instance.
-You can send all the commands to the Redis instance, and they will all be executed in one operation:
+When you need to send many commands to the server in one operation, it is recommended to use pipeline commands.
+The pipeline method accepts a closure of a Redis instance.
+You can send all commands to the Redis instance, and they will be executed in one operation:

 Redis::pipeline(function ($pipe) {